KhachDavid/franka_drake/docs/real_time_factor_monitoring.md

 PORT = 8081  # Change to available port
 ```

-## Technical Details

-The monitoring system works by:
-1. Measuring wall-clock time for each simulation step
-2. Calculating cumulative statistics over 5-second intervals
-3. Writing performance data to JSON file
-4. Serving data via HTTP for web dashboard consumption

-The web dashboard uses vanilla JavaScript with no external dependencies, making it lightweight and portable.
+The web dashboard uses vanilla JavaScript.
+Do we really need React anymore?